Alpha Software Blog

 1. No Offline Capability

-Field teams, manufacturing floors, and remote operations often work without reliable internet access.
-When apps require connectivity, workflows break.
+Field teams, manufacturing floor workers, and remote operations staff often work without reliable internet access.
+When apps require connectivity, workflows can break if the apps can't work offline.

 2. Limited Data Validation

-AI can generate forms but doesn’t enforce how employees collect information.
+AI can generate forms but doesn’t instruct or enforce how employees collect information.
+This can cause:

 • data that doesn't match up